Team-Debug-Band/GuideWire-Insurance-App/README.md

 ## 4. Solution Architecture Overview

-GigShield is structured as a monolithic FastAPI backend with clear internal module separation, a React + Vite SPA frontend, and a PostgreSQL database hosted on Supabase or Railway.
+SurelyAI is structured as a monolithic FastAPI backend with clear internal module separation, a React + Vite SPA frontend, and a PostgreSQL database hosted on Supabase or Railway.
 The architecture is designed to be understandable and demo-able within the hackathon scope while being structurally honest about what a production system would require.

 ```
 +-------------------------------+